-Richie Blackmore's rock and roll roots date back to the early '60s as a session guitarist and member of instrumental group the Outlaws.
+Ritchie Blackmore's rock and roll roots date back to the early '60s as a session guitarist and member of instrumental group the Outlaws.
 He set off with his own to form Deep Purple in 1968.
-Often referred to as the 'Mark I' lineup, the version of the band sailed similar waters to those of Vanilla Fudge, taking other people's songs and transforming them into their own.
-Nowhere was this more effective than on the sole U.S. hit from this lineup, a cover of Joe South's 'Hush.'
+Often referred to as the "Mark I" lineup, the version of the band sailed similar waters to those of Vanilla Fudge, taking other people's songs and transforming them into their own.
+Nowhere was this more effective than on the sole U.S. hit from this lineup, a cover of Joe South's "Hush."
 The grooving three-minute gem was an international hit, and its organ-based groove remains a classic.

 Enter the 'Mark III' incarnation of the band.
 With the departure of Gillan and Roger Glover, what was to become of Deep Purple?
 Answer: bring in a couple of guys named David Coverdale and Glenn Hughes and create this eternal barnburner.
 A killer riff and a pedal-to-the-metal performance pushes this to the top of the 'Mark III' era hand down.
 More A1 drumming madness from Ian Paice is on display here, as well as some ace Blackmore guitar work.

-A stompingly ominous riff and another killer song.
-Heavy is as heavy does, and this Deep Purple song is certainly heavy stuff!
-The song is a slow-grooving monster propelled by rock solid organ work from Jon Lord and a compact Blackmore solo that blisters form the fire.
+A stomping, ominous riff and another killer song lands at No. 5 on our list of the Top 10 Deep Purple Songs.
+The song is a slow-grooving monster propelled by rock solid organ work from Jon Lord and a compact Blackmore solo that blisters from the fire.
 It's there and gone in just over three minutes.
 One of Purple's more compact sledgehammers.

-The opening title track from the 1971 release 'Fireball,' as its name implies, fully cooks!
+The opening title track from the 1971 release Fireball, as its name implies, fully cooks!
 The power and drive of the band here is stunning.
 We should mention, for the record, that Ian Paice is one of the greatest rock and roll drummers ever -- an absolute monster on the kit.
 The rest of the guys don't hold back here either.
-It's a train out of control -- speed driven rock and roll at it's finest -- and you're best of just hanging on and enjoying the ride.
+It's a train out of control -- speed driven rock and roll at its finest -- and you're best off just hanging on and enjoying the ride.